ksagep/fifth-milestone-project-bitcoin/README.md

 | 24h High (USD) 	    | the highest value of exchange rate on the given day| 119,67 - 64802,79 |
 | 24h Low (USD)     	| the lowest value of exchange rate on the given day | 84,33 - 62095,63  |

+The types of data are as follows: **currency and date** are *object*, the **different prices** are *float64*.
+I transformed the type of date in the *Data collection phase* from object to float64 (numeric) because easier to manage this type of data during the studies.

 ## Project Terms and Jargon
 -	Exchange rate: the value of rate between Bitcoin and USD on the given day
--	Open and closing prices: the value of Bitcoin in USD at market open and close on that day
+-	Open prices: the value of Bitcoin in USD at market open on given day
+-   Closing prices: the value of Bitcoin in USD at market close on given day

 ## Hypothesis and how to validate?